huangwei-pku/huangwei-pku.github.io/research.md

 **Public Health, Human Capital, and Economic Growth: The Lasting Effects of Disease Control in China.** with Fan He, Yinghao Pan, Jiao Wang.
 Revision Requested at ***The Review of Economics and Statistics***.

 **Migration Incentives and Elderly Health: Evidence from the Hukou Reforms in China.** with Haotian Zhang, Wei Zheng.
 Revision Requested at ***Journal of Development Economics***.

-**Trade Liberalization and Gender Dynamics: The Impact of Policy Uncertainty onSex Ratios at Birth in China.** with Fan He, Yuanyuan Ma.
-Revision Requested at ***Journal of Comparative Economics***.

 **The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan.
 (Under Review)